HagOrMan/personal-dump/README.md

 3. I made a fine-grained Personal Access Token (PAT) with access to this public repo and gave it `Read/Write` permissions on `Content`. ([instructions for making a fine-grained PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token))
 4. I added the token as a secret to the private version of this repo, naming the token `PUBLIC_REPO_PAT`.
 5. I made a GitHub actions workflow with [a lot of testing](#trials-and-tribulations-in-my-endeavor) and ensured it not only stripped `_public` from the file name of files I wanted pushed to the public repo, but accordingly adjusted the markdown references to these files.
+6. I then wanted my commits to show up as verified when pushing to the public repo, so I added a GPG key and a step in the workflow to use it for verification when committing code. ([instructions for generating a GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key#generating-a-gpg-key), and [instructions for adding it to your profile](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account#adding-a-gpg-key))

 Here is the workflow I used (which I thought I would have to redact but there is no private info in it):
 ```yml